 2. Confidence / Self-esteem / Self-worth

-The push and pull to adhere, conform to and adjust TO THE NORM often puts us in the dynamic state of constantly adjusting our concepts of selves so that we ‘fit in’ and are pretty much like others SO THAT WE ARE ACCEPTED and are made to feel more WORTHY by society.
+The push and pull to adhere, conform to, and adjust TO THE NORM often puts us in the dynamic state of constantly adjusting our concept of self so that we ‘fit in’ and are pretty much like others SO THAT WE ARE ACCEPTED and are made to feel more WORTHY by society.

 This, in a degree, happens to all of us.